 Background and context

 The overall objective of Directive 2007/2/EC (INSPIRE) is to establish a European spatial data infrastructure for the purposes of EU's environmental policies and policies or activities which have an impact on the environment (Article 1 of INSPIRE Directive 2007/2/EC).
-This will enable the better sharing of environmental spatial information among public sector organisations and better facilitate public access to spatial information across Europe which will benefit citizens and businesses alike.
-With only two implementation deadlines remaining (interoperability for Annex II and III spatial data sets – 21/10/2020, interoperability for invocable spatial data services – 10/12/2021) the implementation of the INSPIRE Directive has entered the last mile.
+This will enable the better sharing of environmental spatial information among public sector organisations and better facilitate public access to spatial information across Europe which will benefit citizens, businesses and science alike.
+With only one implementation deadline remaining (interoperability for invocable spatial data services – 10/12/2021) the implementation of the INSPIRE Directive has entered the last mile.

 In 2016 the Commission concluded the mid-term evaluation and REFIT of Directive 2007/2/EC (INSPIRE).
 This evaluation of the INSPIRE Directive confirmed that the overall relevance of the Directive to meeting policy needs in an efficient manner remains high, and was expected to increase with time, given the drive towards a digital economy which includes important elements of the Directive.
 Good progress in implementation was made in only the few Member States where the necessary investments were made and the implementation of the Directive was aligned with wider national action on open data policies and eGovernment services.
 The implementation gaps identified were significant and resulted from accumulated delays in the process, underlining the differences in speed and quality of implementation.
 As a result, the overall effectiveness has suffered.
 In particular, data policies in many Member States impeded effective progress and created administrative burden because data cannot be easily shared between administrations.
 A large diversity existed throughout the EU and there was no country which had fully implemented the Directive related to those deadlines that had already expired.
 The Maintenance and Implementation Work Programme 2016-2020 responded to these findings and the recommendations made by the Commission.